 1) Steady State Economy Act

 The Steady State Economy Act (SSEA) is CASSE’s vision for macroeconomic policy in the USA and other large, well-developed (or overly developed) economies.
 First envisioned as a Full and Sustainable Employment Act, the SSEA would supercede the Full Employment and Balanced Growth Act of 1978, the antiquated central economic policy of the USA.
-The SSEA Project, led by Daniel Wortel-London, is developed over time with monthly “feeder bills” that, taken together, will comprise the full SSEA.
+The SSEA Project, led by Brian Czech, is developed over time with monthly “feeder bills” that, taken together, will comprise the full SSEA.
 Each feeder bill is introduced with an article in the Steady State Herald.

 2) Keep Our Counties Great